esmsdn/Innovation-Day/02. Internet of Things - Hands on Lab/node-red_lab.md

 ![ASAInput](./images/asainput.png "Create ASA input")

-And for the output, we will need to create an Event Hub:
+And for the output, we will use the Event Hub we created before.

-And then configure the Event Hub as the output of the ASA:
+Configure the Event Hub as the output of the ASA:

 ![ASAOutput](./images/asaoutput.png "Create ASA output")